kevin-samson/Spotify-song-info-website/README.md

 # Spotify song info website

-Gets song info using spotify url or by finding the `Now playing Song` of the user
+Gets song info using spotify url or by finding the `Now playing Song` of the user.
+Made using python

 ## Testing out the site
 The site can be found [here](https://spot-info.herokuapp.com).
 Hosted by [Heroku](https://www.heroku.com) for free